parragiflora/interview_prep_tool/README.md

 - **Frontend:** Pure HTML5, CSS3, and modern vanilla JavaScript.
 - **Media Capture:** Native WebRTC and `MediaRecorder` APIs to handle browser webcam and microphone recording safely on the client side.
 - **AI Engine:** Integrated directly with the **Interhuman Upload & Analyze API** to generate multi-modal event timelines, signal probabilities, and behavioral rationales.
-- **Privacy & Ethics By Design:** Reframed from an invasive HR gatekeeping tool into a private, candidate-side psychological mirror—sidestepping the ethical and regulatory complications (such as the EU AI Act) of automated hiring pipelines.
+- **Privacy & Ethics By Design:** Reframed from an invasive HR gatekeeping tool into a private, candidate-side psychological mirror—sidestepping the ethical and regulatory complications of automated hiring pipelines.

 ---